What is acute bronchitis?

 Your bronchi are the tubes that carry air into your lungs.
 Bronchitis is when the bronchi become swollen and irritated.

 Acute bronchitis starts suddenly, usually over a few days.
 Acute bronchitis differs from chronic bronchitis.
 In chronic bronchitis, your airways have been inflamed (swollen) for years.
 Chronic bronchitis occurs in people with lung problems such as COPD Chronic Obstructive Pulmonary Disease (COPD) COPD is a disease in your lungs that makes it hard to breathe.
 It's hard to push air out of your lungs.
 Difficulty pushing air out is called chronic airflow obstruction.
-Smoking cigarettes is... read more or cystic fibrosis Cystic Fibrosis Cystic fibrosis is a disease people are born with.
-It makes body fluids thick and sticky.
-These sticky fluids clog up the lungs, digestive system, and many other organs.
-Children have many health... read more .
+Smoking cigarettes is... read more (chronic obstructive pulmonary disease) or cystic fibrosis Cystic Fibrosis Cystic fibrosis is a disease that is passed down through families (a hereditary disease).
+It makes fluids in your lungs, digestive system, and many other organs thick and sticky.
+Children with... read more .

 Your airways swell and make mucus, which makes you cough more

 You’re more likely to get acute bronchitis in the winter